EdenDonenfeld/Guess-The-Number/README.md

 # Guess-The-Number
-x86 assembly language game - guessing a number, including graphics.
+x86 assembly language game - guessing a number, including graphics and sounds.

 The goal of the game is to guess a number from 1 to 255 that the computer randomly chose, up to ten attempts.